KeyboardKit/KeyboardKit/README.md

 class KeyboardController: KeyboardInputViewController {}
 ```

-This gives your controller access to new lifecycle functions like `viewWillSetupKeyboard`, observable state like `state.keyboardContext`, services like `actionHandler`, and much more.
+This gives your controller access to new lifecycle functions like `viewWillSetupKeyboard`, observable state like `state.keyboardContext`, services like `services.actionHandler`, and much more.

-KeyboardKit will by use a standard `SystemKeyboard` as the default keyboard view.
-To customize or replace it, override `viewWillSetupKeyboard()` and call any setup function with the view you want to use:
+KeyboardKit will use a `SystemKeyboard` as the default keyboard view.
+To customize or replace it, override `viewWillSetupKeyboard()` and call any `setup` function with any custom view:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {